-Further, NSW Treasury is strongly of the view that it is inappropriate for Guidance to a Standard that does not form part of the Standard to override other Accounting Standards.
-If this Guidance was issued, NSW public sector agencies would be unable to apply it, given the inherent conflict with current Accounting Standards.
+Firstly, the proposed Guidance is inconsistent with the current Accounting Standards and does not recognise the distinction between AASB 118 and AASB 1004.
+HoTARAC is strongly of the view that it is inappropriate for Guidance to a Standard, that does not form part of that Standard, to override other Accounting Standards.
+Some jurisdictions have indicated that, if this Guidance was issued, they would be unable to apply it, given the inherent conflict with current Accounting Standards.